-Your coverage for emergency services will continue until your condition is stabilized and:
+Your coverage for emergency services will continue until the following conditions are met:

-- Your attending physician determines that you are medically able to travel or to be transported, by non-medical or non-emergency medical transportation, to another provider if you need more care - You are in a condition to be able to receive from the out-of-network provider delivering services the notice and consent criteria with respect to the services - Your out-of-network provider delivering the services meets the notice and consent criteria with respect to the services
+- You are evaluated and your condition is stabilized and - Your attending physician determines that you are medically able to travel or be transported, by non-medical or non-emergency transportation, to another provider if you need more care

-If your physician decides you need to stay in the hospital (emergency admission) or receive follow-up care, these are not emergency services.
+If both of the above conditions are met and you continue to stay in the hospital (emergency admission) or receive follow-up care, these are not emergency services.
 Different benefits and requirements apply.
-Please refer to the How your plan works - Medical necessity and precertification requirements section and the Coverage and exclusions section that fits your situation (for example, Hospital care or Physician services).
+Please refer to the How your plan works - Medical necessity, referral requirements section and the Coverage and exclusions section that fits your situation (for example, Hospital care or Physician services).
 You can also contact us or your network physician or primary care physician (PCP).